mjtsai1974/DevBlog/_posts/2020-02-28-rl-rmax-part3.md

 >&#10112;to exoplore to other states, <font color="OrangeRed">or</font>
 >&#10113;to exploit over the same state.
 >
->If the agent follows an optimal policy with respect to the model it maintains for $T$ steps, it will either attain near-optimal average reward or it will update the statistics for one of the <font color="OrangeRed">unknown</font> states with sufficient high probability.
+>If the agent follows an optimal policy with respect to the model it maintains for $T$ steps, it will either attain near-optimal average reward or it will update the statistics for one of the <font color="OrangeRed">unknown</font> states with <font color="OrangeRed">sufficient high probability</font>.
 >
 ><font color="DeepPink">The choice in betwqeen exploration and exploitation is implicit.</font>

-### Prerequisites For <font color="#C20000">Implicit Or Exploit Explore</font>
+### Prerequisites For <font color="#C20000">Implicit Or Explicit Explore</font>
 ><font color="DeepSkyBlue">[1]</font>
 ><font color="OrangeRed">Basic definition</font>
 >Before we prove <font color="DeepPink">the choice in between exploration and exploitation is implicit</font>, there shall exist definition of prerequisites to make this theorem of property more concrete: